yownas/docker-fortivpn-socks5/README.md

     docker network create --subnet=172.20.0.0/16 fortinet
     ```

-3. Run the following command to start the container.
+3. Run the following command to start the container (as root).

     ```
-    $ start.sh
+    $ sudo ./start.sh
     ```

 4. Now you can use SSL-VPN via `http://<container-ip>:8443` or `socks5://<container-ip>:8443`.